 Table 9-1.
 Descriptions of example management measures (changes) that may be considered by the Commission via a rulemaking process under this FMP.
 Type of Change Potential Rationale Considerations Gear changes, There is desire by permit How does this change alter the age and lifetime reproductive capacity of the stock? experimental fishing permits holders to reach new markets via an alternative gear type.
 How does this change alter the bycatch levels of the fishery?
 How does this change alter the habitat impacts of the fishery?
-Change to season dates There is a shift in the prime spawning season (earlier or later).
-How does this change impact older, larger Herring, which typically spawn early in the season? idier).
+Change to season dates There is a shift in the prime spawning season (earlier or How does this change impact older, larger Herring, which typically spawn early in the season? later).
 How does this change impact market access?
+Change to weekend closure times There is a desire by permit holders to alter or eliminate the weekend closure.
 How does this change impact other activities on the bay?
-Change to weekend closure There is a desire by permit holders to alter or eliminate the How does this change alter the temporal refuge spawning schools may get receive? times weekend closure.
+How does this change alter the temporal refuge spawning schools may get receive?
 How does this change impact market access?
 How does this change impact the cost of management for the Department?
 Additional regulations for recreational The total recreational catch continues to increase, causing concern for the status of the How does this regulatory change impact the goal of providing for a satisfying and sustainable recreational experience for participants? fishery resource.
 Are the restrictions consistent with those applied in the commercial fishery?